creame/joinchat/README.txt

     is_mobile: 'yes' | 'no',
 });`

-If your site don't have standard names for data layer ('dataLayer') you can set your custom names with this PHP filter.
-Also can set a different event name for GA4:
+If your site don't have standard names for data layer ('dataLayer') you can set your custom names with this PHP filter. **Also can set a different event name for GA4**:

 `add_filter( 'joinchat_get_settings', function( $settings ){
     $settings['ga_event'] = 'myGA4Event';